%2520(1).jpeg)

 - manage the distribution of payments,

-The result: you get a clean experience (quality, stability, official app), and you avoid the risks associated with dubious streams.
+The result: you get a clean experience (quality, stability, official app), and you avoid the risks associated with questionable streams.

-Discord is not an official broadcasting platform.
-It is mainly used for live chat, organizing watch parties (each person on their own subscription), and sharing information.
-Broadcasting a copyrighted match via screen sharing can be problematic.
+Discord is not an official streaming platform.
+It’s mainly used for live chat, organizing watch parties (with everyone using their own subscription), and sharing information.
+Streaming a copyrighted match via screen sharing can cause problems.

-When a server broadcasts or relays unauthorized streams, it can be reported.
-Platforms, rights holders, and users can trigger removals, bans, and closures.
+When a server streams or relays unauthorized content, it can be reported.
+Platforms, rights holders, and users can trigger takedowns, bans, and account closures.

-How can I find a secure Discord server for soccer?
+How do I find a “safe” soccer Discord server?

 A good server emphasizes: